-If you plan on vacationing at the Walt Disney World Resort without children then you might like to consider the companion book, Birnbaum’s Walt Disney World Without Kids.
+If you plan on vacationing at the Walt Disney World Resort without children then you might like to consider the companion book, Birnbaum’s Walt Disney World Without Kids though it has not been updated in a while.

 There are also details on the latest character meals, new shows, attractions and restaurants.